 To model human behavior, we need to capture how people look, how they feel, and how they interact with each other.
 To facilitate this, our goal is to reconstruct whole-body \threeD shape and pose, facial expressions, and hand gestures from an \rgb image.
 This is challenging, as humans vary in shape and appearance, they are highly articulated, they wear complex clothing, they are often occluded, and their face and hands are small, yet highly deformable.
 For these reasons, the community studies the body \cite{bogo2016keep,Kanazawa2018_hmr,Kolotouros2019_spin}, hands \cite{Boukhayma2019,Ge2019,hasson_2019_cvpr,Zhang_2019_ICCV} and face \cite{Egger_3DMM_survey} mostly separately.

-Recent whole-body statistical models \cite{Joo2018_adam,Pavlakos2019_smplifyx,Xu_2020_CVPR} provide the tools to address the problem holistically, by jointly capturing the body, face and hand surface. \expose \cite{Choutas2020_expose} reconstructs whole-bodied \smplX \cite{Pavlakos2019_smplifyx} meshes from an \rgb image, using ``expert'' sub-networks for the body, face and hands. \expose sometimes struggles because it uses totally independent experts, and combines their estimates naively by always fully trusting them.
-However, different images pose different challenges to each expert.
-Moreover, the shape of all body parts of a person is naturally correlated.
-Last, part experts operate at different spatial scales and have complementary strengths.
+Recent whole-body statistical models \cite{Joo2018_adam,Pavlakos2019_smplifyx,Xu_2020_CVPR} enable approaches to address the problem holistically, by jointly capturing the body, face and hands. \expose \cite{Choutas2020_expose} reconstructs \smplX \cite{Pavlakos2019_smplifyx} meshes from an \rgb image, using ``expert'' sub-networks for the body, face and hands. \cameraReady{ However, \expose's part experts operate completely independently, as they only ``see" their respective part image.
+Thus, they do not exploit the correlations between parts to overcome challenges like occlusion or motion blur. }

-On one hand, face-only methods \cite{DECA_2020,FaceScape_2020} recover accurate facial shape, albedo and geometric details, which are important to reason about emotions.
-However, they need a tight crop around the face and struggle with extreme viewing angles, and faces that are small, low-resolution or occluded.
-On the other hand, whole-body methods \cite{Choutas2020_expose,Joo2018_adam,Pavlakos2019_smplifyx,rong2020frankmocap,Xu_2020_CVPR} handle these challenges well, but estimate average-looking shapes, and cannot estimate facial albedo and fine details.
+Face-only methods \cite{DECA_2020,FaceScape_2020} are well studied and recover accurate facial shape, albedo and geometric details, which are important to capture emotions.
+However, they need a tight crop around the face and struggle with extreme viewing angles and faces that are small, low-resolution or occluded.
+While whole-body methods \cite{Choutas2020_expose,Joo2018_adam,Pavlakos2019_smplifyx,rong2020frankmocap,Xu_2020_CVPR} handle these challenges well, they estimate average-looking face shapes, \cameraReady{without face albedo and fine geometric details}.

-To get the best of all worlds, we introduce {\modelname} (``\longmodelname''). \modelname estimates expressive whole-bodied \threeD humans from an \rgb image with a much more realistic shape and pose than existing work, and a significantly more detailed face.
-For this, it pushes the state of the art in a threefold way.
+To get the best of all worlds, we introduce {\modelname} (``\longmodelname''). \modelname estimates expressive whole-bodied \threeD humans from an \rgb image more realistically than existing work.
+To do so, it pushes the state of the art in three ways.

-First, \modelname learns not only experts for the body, face and hands, but also a novel moderator that estimates their confidence for each image, and fuses their features weighted by this.
+First, \modelname learns not only experts for the body, face and hands, but also a novel moderator that estimates their confidence in each sub-image, and fuses their features weighted by this.
 The learned fusion helps improve whole-body shape, using \smplX's shared shape space across all body parts.
-Moreover, it helps to robustly estimate head and hand pose under strong ambiguities (\eg occlusions or blur) using the context of the full body; see \fig{fig:experts_confidence} for examples.
+Moreover, it helps to robustly estimate head and hand pose when these are ambiguous (\eg occlusions or blur) by using full-body context; see \fig{fig:experts_confidence} for examples.